timescale/docs.timescale.com-content/api.md

 Advanced usage of compression alows users to [compress chunks manually](#compress_chunk), instead of automatically as they age.

->:WARNING: Compression is only available for Postgres 10.2+ or 11.
+>:WARNING: Compression is not available when using TimescaleDB on PostgreSQL 9.6.

  #### Restrictions
  Version 1.5 does not support altering or inserting data into compressed